 Let’s go to the cup!

-I thought I’d brave it and catch a helicopter, yes I had to pay for my own flight, but if I’m trying to grab a glimpse to see how the other half lives, I thought I’d treat myself purely for research.
+I thought I’d brave it and catch a helicopter, yes I had to pay for my own flight, but if I’m trying to grab a glimpse to see how the other half lives, I thought I’d treat myself, purely for research of course!

 I was provided with a media pass to go and visit some of the exclusive marquee or “Bird Cages”, it was a privilege for me as it’s strictly reserved for special guests or full VRC members.
 The prices aren’t cheap especially in the restaurant quarters, but when you’re a billionaire such as Gina Rinehart, then why not have the best such as the Emirates birdcage has to offer.
 Decorated with an Australian theme representing a tropical Queenslander house, the food certainly complemented the decor with that Aussie flair.

 Now I’m a converted Youtuber, and although there were many celebrities at the cup, I’ll be honest and state that I didn’t have the faintest idea of who half of these celebs were, I simply don’t watch reality TV or Australian soapies.
 Since everyone was dressed to kill, every person was a celebrity in my eyes.

 There were a lot of other interesting birdcages, such as the Sensis, Tabcorp, Bar Schweppes and Mumm.
 Plenty of entertainment, people having a great time and some very loud music, sometimes a little too loud if you want to mingle and chat.
 However the food was my interest, and there was plenty there to satisfy my curious taste buds.